1938

 2001

-Deer Park and Fairfield voters approve annexation to the District; new City of Liberty Lake approved library service contract with the District; mailing service for requested materials discontinued; computer booking and time control system, with filtering options for minors, implemented.
+Deer Park and Fairfield voters approved annexation to the District; new City of Liberty Lake approved library service contract with the District; mailing service for requested materials discontinued; computer booking and time control system, with filtering options for minors, implemented.

 2002

-New integrated library system software installed; workstations with office, reference and educational software installed in all branches through Bill and Melinda Gates Foundation grant; reciprocal use agreement with Spokane Public Library approved; first Spokane Is Reading event.
+New integrated library system software installed; workstations with office, reference, and educational software installed in all branches through Bill and Melinda Gates Foundation grant; reciprocal use agreement with Spokane Public Library approved; first Spokane Is Reading event.

 2003